lucidrains/RETRO-pytorch/README.md

 - [x] single text file to chunk.npy and seq_begin_indices.npy, handling <sos>, <eos> as well as extra token for autoregressive training
 - [x] chunks_to_precalculated_knn_ needs to filter out documents other than self through some tensor magic
 - [x] function to calculate document id assuming <eos> is present
-- [ ] inference code, autoretrieving at chunk boundaries
+- [x] inference code, autoretrieving at chunk boundaries
+- [ ] when sampling with a prompt that is greater than the chunk size, one needs to fetch all the knns for all chunks past before starting the sampling loop

 ## Citations